Skip to Content

 Skaftafell – Vatnajökull National Park is about 60 km/ 45 minutes drive from Jokulsarlon, back in the direction of Reykjavik.
 There are many hiking trails here, of various lengths and difficulties (pop in at the visitor center and ask for suggestions).

 If you are short on time, I recommend either an easy hike to Skaftafellsjökull for a nice view on the glacier (count 1-1.5 hours) or a moderate hike to Svartifoss (the Black Waterfall).
-This is the most popular hike, it’s about 3 km (2 miles) in total, goes uphill (and downhill on the way back), and takes about 1.5-2 hrs in total.
+This is the most popular hike, about 3 km (2 miles) total, and takes about 1.5-2 hrs.

 There is also a popular glacier hiking tour that starts at Skaftafell.
-This tour takes about 3 hours and it runs (almost) daily.
-Usually, there’s at least one departure in the morning and one in the afternoon.
-If you decide to go in the afternoon, you can easily do a short hike in Skaftafell before that.
+It takes about 3 hours and it runs daily, with multiple departure times throughout the day.
+If you decide to do this tour in the afternoon, you can easily do a short hike in Skaftafell before that.

 If you rather go in the morning, then be sure to plan your Jokulsarlon visit very early (and skip the boat) so that you can get here in time.
 For more information and practical tips, please check our detailed guide via the link below.